czbiohub-sf/cerebra/README.md

      1        10  .
 50      1
      1        20  rs10    99      10

-Such a table contains only genomic (ie. DNA-level) coordinates.
+Such a table contains only genomic (_i.e._ DNA-level) coordinates.
 Often the next question is what specific gene and peptide-level variants is each variant associated with? `cerebra` queries a reference genome (.fa) and annotation (.gtf) to match each DNA-level variant with its associated gene, probable transcript and probable peptide-level level variants. `cerebra` produces a table that looks like the following:
 ![alt text](https://raw.githubusercontent.com/lincoln-harris/cerebra/master/cerebra_out_sample.png)

 `cerebra` adheres to HGVS sequence variant [nomenclature](https://varnomen.hgvs.org/) in reporting peptide level variants